 The PVC selection has three choices:

 If PVC correction is enabled the action button label becomes PVC & Statistics.
 In this case, both the original and the corrected statistics are calculated.
 Note that for a high number of VOIs and fine resolution the PVC calculation may take long and consumes a significant amount of RAM.

-Once the VOIs have been outlined and carefully checked by the user, it is recommended to first save them
+Once the VOIs have been outlined and carefully checked by the user, they may be saved independently

-and then proceed with the Statistics or PVC & Statistics action button.
+and then statistics calculated by proceeding with the Statistics or PVC & Statistics action button.
 The result (for the selected VOIs only) is shown on the separate Result Statistics page, from where it can be further evaluated.